monkphin/nlaw/README.md

 I believe some of the issues mentioned above may be resolved when moving to Bootstrap 5 since this will also require some refactoring of the HTML and CSS.

-Finally, there are also some positioning fluctuations on the Hero text when displaying on different-sized screens, this should be fixable with media more precise media queries, however, it doesn't impact the core functionality of the website so is less pressing to dig into.

 # Technology.

 ## Languages